Emily Dickinson’s Spiritual “Letter to the World”

 About the Author

-Lauren Coyle Rosen is a cultural anthropologist, artist, and writer who focuses on the roles of spirituality and creative inspiration in art, music, and culture.
-She is the author of The Spirit of Ani (with Ani Di Franco, forthcoming), Hannibal Lokumbe (with Hannibal Lokumbe, Columbia University Press, 2024), Law in Light(University of California Press, 2024), and Fires of Gold (University of California Press, 2020), as well as six volumes of poetry.
-Lauren served on the faculty in anthropology at Princeton University, where she received the President’s Award in Distinguished Teaching.
+Lauren Coyle Rosen is a cultural anthropologist, artist, and author who focuses on the roles of spirituality and creative inspiration in art, music, and culture.
+She is the author of The Spirit of Ani (with Ani DiFranco, forthcoming), Hannibal Lokumbe (with Hannibal Lokumbe, Columbia University Press, 2024), Law in Light (University of California Press, 2024), and Fires of Gold (University of California Press, 2020), as well as eight volumes of poetry.
+Coyle Rosen is currently a fellow at the W.E.B.
+Du Bois Institute at the Hutchins Center at Harvard University.
+She was a cultural anthropology professor at Princeton University, where she received the President’s Award in Distinguished Teaching.
 She lives in Washington, DC, and in Philadelphia with her husband, Jeffrey Rosen.
 She has a JD from Harvard Law School and a PhD in cultural anthropology from the University of Chicago.

 Previous